-Grid 2 isn’t a radical overhaul of the game.
+Grid 2 for Mac isn’t a radical overhaul of the game.
 Codemasters has simply improved bits of the game that made Grid ever so popular and fixed the things that didn’t.
 The end result is spectacular, so much so, this is one of the finest racing games you can play on macOS.
 It’s surprising how small tweaks can make such a big difference.

 Enter Grid 2

-There are technically better games out there, but the appeal of Grid is still the same: it’s accessibility.
-You don’t need to be a racing nut to appreciate the game, or even know anything about cars for that matter.
+There are technically better racing games out there, but the appeal of Grid 2 is still the same: it’s accessibility.
+You don’t need to be a racing nut to appreciate the game or even know anything about cars for that matter.
 The controls are simple, and it’s easy for anyone to learn how to play.
-Grid 2 has carried over, and improved one of the key features which made Grid such a hit: the perfect balance between simulation and arcade.
+Grid 2 has carried over and improved one of the key features which made Grid such a hit: the perfect balance between simulation and arcade.
 This makes the cars a joy to drive.
 Grid 2 is a perfect blend of Mario Kart and F1 2013.
 Factor in the fact that the keyboard controls are so well calibrated and you won’t even need a controller to excel at this game.
-The sublime handling allow any player to easily, and quickly acquaint themselves with the game.
+The sublime handling allows any player to easily, and quickly acquaint themselves with the game.

 You start off as a young, promising driver and are enlisted by Patrick Callahan, an investor, to set up a competitive racing series called World Series Racing (WSR).
 As you compete against the top drivers in the US, Europe, and Asia, you experience and play different game modes.
 Street racing in the US, drifting in Asia, and touring car racing in Europe, amongst others.
 Travelling around the world and racing expensive cars requires quite a bit of dough, and here’s where Patrick Callahan steps in, giving you cars to drive.
 Oddly, winning races does not win you money, but instead, you do win fans.
 As you win more and more fans, you ultimately help Patrick set up WSR.